aome510/spotify-player/README.md

 ## Introduction

 - `spotify-player` is a custom Spotify player that I built and tweaked based on my personal preferences.
 It is fast, easy to use, and [configurable](https://github.com/aome510/spotify-player/blob/master/doc/config.md).
-- `spotify-player` is designed to be a player, not a fully-fledged Spotify application, so it does not aim to support all possible Spotify features.
-Its main goal is to provide an easy and intuitive way to quickly change your current playback.
+- `spotify-player` is designed to be a player, not a fully-fledged Spotify clone, so it does not aim to support all possible Spotify features.
+Its main goal is to provide a quick, easy and intuitive way to modify your current playback.
-- `spotify-player`, similar to other TUI applications, is keyboard driven, so user will interact with the application using a set of [commands with shortcuts](#commands).
+- `spotify-player`, similar to other TUI applications, is keyboard driven, so user will interact with the application using a set of [pre-defined commands with shortcuts](#commands).
 - `spotify-player` has a simple UI with three main components:
-  - a playback window displaying the current playing track's data
+  - a playback window displaying the current playback
-  - a context window displaying a playing context's data (playlist, album, artist)
+  - a context window displaying a context (playlist, album, artist)
   - popup windows for using some commands (switch theme, browser playlists, etc) or displaying additional information

 ## Prerequisites